 6.1 How can senders violate the CAN-SPAM act?

 - Using misleading information.
 Violators of CAN-SPAM guidelines hide or distort information about their identity, routing, domain, and anything that allows recipients to easily identify and find them.

 - Utilizing misleading subject lines.
 Subject lines that are not related to the content of the email to grab attention guarantees a report to the Federal Trade Commission.
 We’re talking about the subject lines that fake emergencies (“URGENT - New Working Schedule”), look like a call for help from colleagues (“Have you seen my phone?”), mimic transactional emails (“Booking made”) or the ones that trick you into thinking you’ve made a purchase (“Your order is in process”).

 - Hiding sender and location information.
-Some senders refuse to provide any data on their title, whereabouts and company in their profile and communications.
-A lack of signature and social proof is a red flag.
+Some senders refuse to provide any data on their title, whereabouts, and company in their profile and communications.
+A lack of a signature and social proof is a red flag.

 - Registering numerous email accounts and domain names using a false ID.
 Unreliable senders can also perform outreach by using a persona and a fake physical address.
 This approach creates an impression of visibility.

 - Leaving no opt-out options for recipients.
 If recipients are not provided the option to stop receiving emails from you (or if you intentionally ignore their requests to stop) they can report a CAN-SPAM violation to the Federal Trade Commission and inform their Internet Service Provider about you.